Originally posted on November 8, 2019, this post has been updated for accuracy and relevancy.

 Schedule & Plan Your Calibration

-Laboratories have a few ways of calibrating their instruments.
-Essentially, it all depends on the equipment and the manufacturer.
+Labs have a few different ways of calibrating their instruments.
+Basically, it depends on the equipment and the manufacturer.
 It’s critical to understand your machinery.
-And, reading the instruction manual in full is the best way to understand it.
+Therefore, reading the instruction manual in full is the best way to understand it.

-Cryostar provides calibration services on a regular basis to several labs in the New York/Long Island area.
-We use test and measurement equipment certified to NIST traceable standards (more on that shortly!)
-Additionally, we provide complete documentation for each instrument calibrated; and our calibration methods and reports meet FDA and ISO 9000 requirements.
+Reliable calibration services use test and measurement tool certified to NIST traceable standards (more on that shortly)!
+Additionally, we provide complete documentation for each instrument; and our calibration methods and reports meet FDA and ISO 9000 requirements.

 Traceability & Its Importance

 Traceability is a common term when researching equipment calibration.
-In fact, it’s vitally important.
+In fact, it’s an essential variable of calibration.

-NIST traceability is critical to quality assurance.
-Essentially, traceability is defined by NIST as “property of the result of a measurement or the value of a standard whereby it can be related to stated references, usually national or international standards, through an unbroken chain of comparisons all having stated uncertainties.”
+NIST traceability is critical to proper quality assurance.
+Traceability is defined by NIST as “property of the result of a measurement or the value of a standard whereby it can be related to stated references, usually national or international standards, through an unbroken chain of comparisons all having stated uncertainties.”

 All of your equipment should be calibrated to NIST traceability standards.
-Whether it’s your lab’s personnel or a professional calibration service like Cryostar, ensuring they’re familiar with traceability is critical to proper calibration.
+Whether it’s your employees or a professional calibration service like Cryostar, verifying traceability is critical to proper calibration.

 The Benefits of Regular Equipment Calibration

 All measuring equipment begins to degrade over time.
 Sometimes it’s from production defects, but mostly it’s average wear and tear.
-And when it starts to degrade, the accuracy of the measurements begins to decline.
+And when it starts to degrade, accuracy begins to decline.

-The bottom line is: you want your data to be reliable and accurate.
-Calibrated equipment will help you to produce quality, traceable results.
-And ultimately, regular calibration will save you a lot of time, money and stress.
+Ultimately, you want your data to be reliable and accurate.
+Calibrated equipment will help you to produce high-quality, traceable results.
+Also, regular calibration will save you a lot of time, money and stress.

-Instruments that aren’t calibrated on a regular basis will lead to unnecessary expenses in the future.
-They will continue to produce unreliable, inaccurate readings for a very long period of time.
-And they can be abruptly damaged beyond repair.
+Instruments that aren’t calibrated regularly will lead to unnecessary expenses in the future.
+They’ll continue to produce unreliable, inaccurate readings for a long time before you even notice.
+In addition, they can be abruptly damaged beyond repair, which often occurs with CO2 incubators.
 To avoid providing clients with incorrect information or replacement costs, simply calibrate your equipment.

 If your lab relies on producing data, calibration is a must.
 It will save you time, money, stress and even help to keep your lab eco-friendly.